samrecipes/recipes/salsa.md

 # Salsa

-1 1/4 lbs ripe Roma tomatoes (about 5 - 6)
+2 or 3 Roma tomatoes
 1 (14.5 oz) can petite diced tomatoes
 2 green onions (ends trimmed)
 1/3 cup chopped onion (about 1/4 of a medium)